 In March, the Cambridge Analytica scandal threatened to change a whole generation's use of social media, after whistle-blower Christopher Wylie claimed the firm had used personal information harvested from more than 50 million Facebook profiles without permission to target users with political advertising during the 2016 US presidential election.
-Facebook apologised for its own role in the affair, but Mr Hancock was quick to criticise the social media industry's approach to regulations, labelling Facebook's role 'creepy' and 'completely unacceptable'.
-He promised that firms would be fined billions if they fail to take steps to protect their users, and revealed that 10 of the 14 biggest tech companies snubbed a Government meeting about online behaviour.
+Facebook apologised for its own role in the affair, but Mr Hancock was guick to criticise the social media industry's approach to regulations, labelling Facebook's role 'creepy' and 'completely unacceptable'.
+He promised that firms would be fined billions if they fail to take steps to protect their users, and revealed that 10 first to Culture Secretary and then to Health Secretary, of the 14 biggest tech companies snubbed a Government meeting about online behaviour.